Cap-go/tutorials/src/content/plugins-tutorials/sqlite.git.md

 ---
-"title": "Using @capacitor-community/sqlite Package Tutorial", "description": "Learn how to incorporate the @capacitor-community/sqlite package into your Capacitor project with this detailed tutorial.", "created_at": "2023-10-15",
+"title": "Using @capacitor-community/sqlite Package Tutorial" "description": "Learn how to incorporate the @capacitor-community/sqlite package into your Capacitor project with this detailed tutorial."
+"created_at": "2023-10-15"
-"published": true,
+"published": true
 "slug": "sqlite-git"
 ---